 Maui Community College Electronics Engineering Technology (EET) AS Degree program is working with the EET programs at Hawaii Community College and Kauai Community College to improve these programs by providing training directly related to local industry opportunities.
 The Department of Business, Economic Development, and Tourism and the Maui, Hawaii, and Kauai Economic Development Boards identify these strategic industries.
-These industries provide high-technology career opportunities and living wages for employees.
-Working through the program coordination council the three EET program have formed the Hawaii Photonics Alliance.
+These industries provide high-technology career opportunities and high wages for employees.
+Working through the program coordination council (PCC) the three EET programs have formed the Hawaii Photonics Alliance.
 The goals of this alliance are to provide training at the AS degree level in Optics, Photonics, and related technologies.

-- The Hawaii Photonics Alliance will add technical electives in Optics, Photonics, Remote Sensing including GIS, Image Processing, and Astronomical Instrumentation.
-These courses will fulfill MCC's EET AS degree requirements and form a certificate offering from Maui Community College. - 2.
-Maui Community College ECET program will work with the UH Institute for Astronomy in Kula and local Industry to provide additional Lab experiences and curriculum as a third year certificate offering for EET AS degree graduates and industry employees.
+The Hawaii Photonics Alliance will add technical electives in Photnics, Fiber Optics, and Laser Safety.
+These courses will fulfill MCC's EET AS degree technical elective requirements.

+- 2. Maui Community College ECET program will work with the UH Institute for Astronomy in Kula and local Industry to provide additional lab experiences and curriculum as a third year certificate offering for EET AS degree graduates and industry employees.
 This certificate will be pursued as an "Advanced Professional Certificate".
 This model has been successfully implemented at Honolulu Community College's CENT program.
-CENT is also a member of our Program Coordination Council. - 3.
-Maui Community College ECET program will work with the UH Institute for Astronomy (IfA), The UH College of Physics, and The UH College of Engineering to provide a baccalaureate degree offering for EET AS graduates.
-This degree will be initially be granted by the IfA.
+CENT is also a member of the Program Coordination Council.
+These 300 level courses will require a substantive change request to WASC. - 3.
+Maui Community College ECET program will work with the UH Institute for Astronomy (IfA), and The UH College of Engineering to provide a baccalaureate degree offering for EET AS graduates.
 Students will use IfA facilities and be taught be a combination of MCC and IfA faculty.
-Coordination with UH Engineering will allow for maximum articulation to the Electrical Engineering Degree program at Manoa.

-- 4. Maui Community College ECET program will work with Kauai and Hawaii to offer courses via distance education.
+Coordination with UH College of Engineering will allow for maximum articulation to the Electrical Engineering Degree program at Manoa. - 4.
+Maui Community College ECET program will work with Kauai and Hawaii to offer courses via distance education.
 We will align our program offerings and have comparably equipped labs at the three campuses.
-This will allow for the maximum number of students and faculty to participate in the program improvement project and provide for a larger pool of potential certificate and baccalaureate seeking students. - 5.
-Maui Community College ECET program will work with local industry to continue our highly successful Akamai Internship Program.
+This will allow for the maximum number of students and faculty to participate in the program improvement project and provide for a larger pool of potential certificate and baccalaureate seeking students. - Maui Community College ECET program will work with local industry to continue our highly successful Akamai Internship Program.
 This program has been funded since 2002 by the Center for Adaptive Optics (CfAO).
-CfAO funding will expire in 2009 and without some other funding source the program will cease.
+CfAO funding will expire in 2009 and without other funding sources the program will cease.